Elon Musk's Twitter: Everything you need to know, from layoffs to verification

 Twitter Blue introduces 4,000-character tweets

 Twitter announced the ability to post longer tweets for paid users on February 8.
-Instead of being limited to 280 characters, paying Blue subscribers can post tweets that are up to 4,000 characters long.
+Instead of being limited to 280 characters, paying Blue subscribers can post tweets that are up to 4,000 characters.

 While only Twitter Blue subscribers can post long tweets, all users will be able to read them.
 You will see only the first 280 characters on the timeline, and if you want to read more, you can click on “Show more.”